-We would like to thank the staff for all their support and fundraising in 2017 and continued support in 2018.
-A special thank you for providing the transport to take the children and volunteers to and from summer camp.
+We would like to thank the staff for all their continual support in 2018.
+Through their fundraising efforts the charity received £2,356.17 in this reporting period.
+So far the staff have raised a fantastic total of £5,194.43.
+Additionally, the charity wishes to thank Arnold Clark for providing the transport to take the children and volunteers to and from the 2018 summer camp.